 At Bank of Ireland, we are committed to serving our customers brilliantly.
 This focus on the Customer is underpinned by our commitment to delivering a differentiated customer experience through the development of a series of service and channel enhancements including:

-The Bank of Ireland Group is committed to providing our customers with a high level of service.
-However, we understand that sometimes we don’t meet our customers’ expectations and when that happens we want to put things right.
+Bank of Ireland (UK) plc is committed to providing our customers with a high level of service.
+However, we understand that sometimes, we don’t meet our customers’ expectations and when that happens we want to put things right.

 When we receive a complaint, we will listen to you and understand the issue.
 We will then carry out a prompt, thorough and fair investigation.
 We endeavour to put things right first time and we will tell you what we are doing to achieve this.
 Whatever the outcome of a complaint, we will explain why we have reached that decision and offer assistance to you in any way we can.